hollisc/argocd-git-override/README.md

           - /spec/source/repoURL
   ```

 - Configure which git repository and/or branch/revision you would like to override.
-Create a configmap with an array of git repositories to match as upstream and replace with origin, usually your fork.
+Create a configmap with an array of git repositories to match an upstream and replace with your origin, usually a forked repo and branch.
   ```yaml
   cat <<EOF | oc apply -f -
   apiVersion: v1